Contact Lens Safety: Bad Habits Endanger Your Eyes

-“Sleeping in lenses is dangerous for your eyes because it decreases [the amount of] oxygen getting to the cells in your cornea,” Dr. Rodriguez says.
+“Sleeping in lenses is dangerous for your eyes because it decreases the amount of oxygen getting to the cells in your cornea,” Dr. Caywood says.
 “This can cause new blood vessels to grow in your cornea or infections to start.”

 According to the Cleveland Clinic, sleeping in contacts can also cause irritation to your cornea and eye surface.
 During sleep, contacts tighten around your eyes and create microscopic tears on your cornea.
 Bacteria can slip into the tears and cause infections.

 It’s always best to take out your contacts before you become too tired at night.
 Wear glasses for late night reading and couch surfing.
 Some contacts are designed to be slept in but consult your doctor about what’s best for your eyes and lifestyle.